Nordstrom/zkr/README.md

 The only required options is `-z`/`--zookeeper` which is a standard ZooKeeper connection string (e.g., localhost:2181)

+## Backup/restore Kafka

+### Backup
+This tool can backup topics and acls in a Kafka cluster from either the Exhibitor transaction log/backup files.
+It is very important to NOT backup broker ephemeral nodes:
+- /kafka/controller
+- /kafka/brokers/ids/

+This is done by default as `--ephemeral`'s default value `false`

+### Restore
+Restoring can be done using Exhibitor/ZooKeeper transaction logs or backup files or a `zkr` backup file but must be done in a specific order:

+- start Exhibitor/ZooKeeper (ONLY) with backups `disabled` (so you don't accidentally overwrite your backup files)
+- Run `zkr` with `--overwrite-existing` option
+- start brokers, et al

 ## Quick demo

 Run a quick demo to recover Kafka metadata stored in ZooKeeper